open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/zipkin.md

 ### Unit of Time

-Zipkin times like `timestamp`, `duration` and `annotation.timestamp` MUST be reported in microseconds as whole numbers and rounded up.
-For example, `duration` of 234 nanoseconds will be represented as 1 microsecond.
+Zipkin times like `timestamp`, `duration` and `annotation.timestamp` MUST be reported in microseconds as whole numbers.
+For example, `duration` of 1234 nanoseconds will be represented as 1 microsecond.

 ## Request Payload